Parry-Zhuo/DeliberatePracticeTimer/README.md

 **Time Logging**: A straightforward start/stop timer helps track the duration of each practice session.

-**Distraction Logging**: Users can log instances of distractions, to better understand and manage their focus.
+**Distraction Logging**: Users can log instances of distractions while focusing, allowing attention to be diverted back to task while understanding patterns in behaviour.